spacelufter/osc-sonic-pi-webapp/SONIC_PI_README.md

 - Add more predefined patterns
 - Change the OSC address or port
 - Add more sophisticated error handling
 - Create interactive performances by combining with other Sonic Pi code
+- Extend the Loop Creator with additional parameters and features